126th Infantry Regiment (United States): World War II

 During the summer of 1941, the regiment participated in the Third and Fourth Army maneuvers—nicknamed the Louisiana Maneuvers—which provided the army high command a good look at the preparedness of the regiment.
 The first test, which was held in the vicinity of Camp Beauregard, was conducted from 16 June through the 27 and included the Thirty-second Division as well as the Thirty-seventh from Ohio.
-From 16–30 August, the maneuvers expanded to include the Thirty-fourth and Thirty-eighth divisions.
+From 16 to 30 August, the maneuvers expanded to include the Thirty-fourth and Thirty-eighth divisions.
 During September, the largest maneuvers were held with the Seventh Corps of the Second Army, opposing the Fourth, Fifth, and Eighth corps of the Third Army.
 The Grand Rapids Guard was part of the Fifth Corps.
 It was the largest maneuver of its kind in the history of the army and included some one hundred thousand men.

 Redirected to Pacific

 Initially trained for the war in Europe, they were turned around in late March and told to be in San Francisco in three weeks.
 On 18 April 1942, the 32nd Division boarded a convoy of seven Matson Line ships, and the 126th boarded the S.S.
 Lurline, a luxury liner converted to transport duty, and four days later sailed for the South Pacific.
-The regiment crossed the equator on 30 April, and the international date line on 7 May, reaching Adelaide, Australia, seven days later.
+The regiment crossed the equator on 30 April, and the International Date Line on 7 May, reaching Adelaide, Australia, seven days later.
 There, the 126th unloaded and moved to Camp Sandy Creek some 18 mi outside the city.

 In August 1942, the 126th moved 900 mi to Brisbane and was billeted at Camp Cable.
 The camp was named in honor of Corporal Gerald Cable, the first member of the 32nd Division killed by the Japanese during World War II.
 Cable, a member of Service Company, 126th Infantry, along with approximately twenty other men, were on board a ship transporting trucks and other equipment from Brisbane to Adelaide when a torpedo hit the ship in the stern.